 Best Sights and Attractions in Prague

 What to see and do in Prague?
-The city is full of hidden treasures but easy to find when you know where to look for them.
+Sights and attractions: the city is full of hidden treasures but easy to find when you know where to look for them.
 Prague is a compact city and most sights are within walking distance of each other.
 Add to this frequent, fast and cheap public transport which makes Prague a favourite city trip for many.
 Prices of meals and accommodation are very affordable.
 Many low cost airlines have Prague as one of their destinations.

 Best Sights and Attractions in Prague